PavanRangani/docs/docs/prd/limited-partnership/activity.md

     - Normal active activity: `Edit`, `Delete`
     - Completed activity: `Edit`
 - Shows all details of the activity in the view dialog.
+    - Shows `Asset Manager` name and `Fund` name in the view dialog.
+(It is not a link)
     - If notes is too long, then it appaer in multi line.
     - If due date is passed, it is shown in red column.
-    - For `Distribution`, `Stock company name` is link.
+    - For `Distribution`, `Investment` comapkny is link.
 On click, opens the company view dialog from same page.
     - For `Net with Separate Fund`, `Distribution Fund` is link.
 On click, opens that fund details page in the other tab.
+- Shows Audit information at the bottom right for both Draft or Approved activity.
 - Investor table of all types
     - Columns are
         - Investor